paloul/araneae.deploy/aws/Deploy-AWS.md

 This project offers a complete platform distribution that has the following characteristics:
 - It follows a fully declarative, GitOps approach using [ArgoCD](https://argoproj.github.io/argo-cd/).
 No other middleware is injected.
 All manifests are defined either as vanilla Kubernetes YAML specs, Kustomize specs, or Helm charts.
 - Maximum effort to deploy all dependent services within the k8s cluster.
 These include block storage, service mesh, cache, databases, message queues, certificate managers, secret key managers and authentication/authorization.
 There are obvious certain dependencies such as auto-scaling and external load balancing that are unique to each underlying cloud platform.
 We integrate accordingly for the intended cloud platform.
 See below for each native integrations.
 - A very simple [init script](./setup_repo.sh) and accompanying [config file](./examples/setup.conf).
-We have intentionally kept this a simple "find-and-replace" script (in favour using using a stricter approach, such as encoding the entire distribution as a Helm chart) in order to make the repo easy to extend.
+Intentionally kept this a simple "find-and-replace" script (in favour using using a stricter approach, such as encoding the entire distribution as a Helm chart) in order to make the repo easy to extend.
 - For authentication and authorization, we use [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy) and [Keycloak](https://www.keycloak.org/) due to their wide adoption and active user base.

 #